jamielinux/vector-issue16328/README.md

 ### Test with root cert

-To change `tls.ca_file` from a client cert to a root cert, comment out line 24 and uncomment line 25.
+To change `tls.ca_file` from a client cert to a root cert, comment out line 24 and uncomment line 25 in `docker-compose.yml`.
 The demo logs will begin working (visible in the logs for the `vector-source` container).

 ```
 23    # Use one of the following two lines. root_ca.pem works. vector-sink.pem doesn't.